 It is important to distinguish between selling yourself as an executive and promoting yourself as a non-executive director.
 An interview will review your successful career in executive management, but remember you are not being asked to repeat it.
 Give emphasis to lessons learned and wisdom gained, and how these can be used to benefit your new company.

-However, not all companies seeking to appoint a NED have a developed board, or even a chairman.
+However, not all companies seeking to appoint a NED have a developed board, or even a Chair.
 Sometimes the appointment of a NED will be the first significant step in creating a proper board.
 This is especially true in the SME sector, when a founder-managing director comes to accept that they can no longer make strategic decisions in isolation.
 The interview process to join such a company may not follow the conventional pattern – rather, meetings both formal and informal may be used by the business owner to decide if they can work with you.

 Broadly speaking, interviewing for a NED role at a large company should place the emphasis on your ability to remain independent and constructively challenge.
 At a smaller company, the managing director will be looking for an experienced, empathic figure with whom to talk decisions through.

 The appointment of a NED

 The services of a NED are secured with a Letter of Appointment rather than a conventional employment contract.
 A template Letter of Appointment can be provided to IoD members by the IoD Business Information Service.

 The main features of a Letter of Appointment are: